SJSUSpring21/Law-on-wheels/README.md

-# Justice on wheels - Team 15
+# Justice on wheels - Team 15 - Approved
 Idea approved from Prof Ranjan:: Justice on wheels

 **1. Introduction to the problem statement**